giantswarm/releases/aws/archived/v9.0.4/README.md

-# :zap: Giant Swarm Release 9.0.4 for AWS :zap:
+# :zap: Tenant Cluster Release 9.0.4 for AWS :zap:

 **Note** If you are upgrading from 8.5.0 or 9.0.0: